devicehive/devicehive-java-server/README.md

 Glassfish configuration
 -----------------------
-* Install glassfish 4 as it described in the glassfish installation instructions (see https://glassfish.java.net/docs/4.0/installation-guide.pdf).
+* Install Glassfish 4 as it described in the glassfish installation instructions (see https://glassfish.java.net/docs/4.0/installation-guide.pdf).
 * Deploy PostgreSQL jdbc driver to glassfish.
 Just put postgresql-jdbc4.jar (or another postgresql jdbc driver suitable for your postgresql version) to ${glassfish installation directory}/glassfish/domains/${domain_dir}/lib/ext directory and restart glassfish.
 * Then, run server and open ${yourServerName}:4848
 * Navigate to Resources -> JDBC -> JDBC Connection Pools.
 You have to create new JDBC Connection Pool to get access to your database.
 Configure general settings with following parameters: